volume-trader/QuantowerKB/quantower-algo/installing-visual-studio.md

 {% embed url="https://www.youtube.com/watch?v=CelIt_F0Wuw" %}

 Download the web installer and run it.
 After initialization, you will be prompted to select the required components.
-For using with Quantower Algo extension we need only the "**NET desktop development**" workload.
+For using with VT-Terminal Algo extension we need only the "**NET desktop development**" workload.
 You can uncheck optional components also, to reduce installation size:

 ![Minimal required installation](../.gitbook/assets/screenshot\_1dd.png)